-This guide is designed to help online retailers to optimize their category navigation, making it easier for shoppers to find what they want.
+This guide is designed to help online retailers optimize their category navigation in hopes of making it easier for shoppers to find what they want.

 We’ve consolidated dozens of tips from our web developers, customer success experts, and customers into this guide.

 Your top level navigation is extremely important.
 Most (if not all) of your visitors will interact with your top-level navigation options during their visit.

 Tip 1: Simplify

 Are there redundant items that could be removed?
 Is there a smarter way you could organize your categories to make them easier to use?

 Since top-level categories are usually very broad, they’re likely to contain large numbers of products.
 Merchandising these broad category pages can improve the shopping experience.
 Placing on-sale, popular, or highly rated products at the top of these categories could improve the experience.
 There are many other merchandising opportunities to explore.